1, 8, 15, 22 March, 2022

 A limited number of half-price bursaries may be available for those genuinely unable to pay the full fee, or other arrangements may be possible.
 If you're interested in the workshop, and the fees are an obstacle, we're keen to find a way of helping you to attend.

-If you attend with a team of two or more from a single organisation there is a further $110 discount per person.
+We're keen to encourage team attendance, which provides better learning transfer for participants.
+If you attend as a member of a team of two or more from a single organisation there is a further $110 discount per person.
 Such teams may also request a virtual session before and/or after the workshop, to plan application on the job of what they have learned.

 Telephone Camilla at +617 3378 5365 to arrange a direct bank transfer or to charge your attendance to your Visa or MasterCard.
 Or print out and complete the subscription form, and mail, email or fax it to Interchange, +617 3878 4338.